ralphbrooks/notes/content/about/ralph_brooks.md

 #### Current Projects

 Currently, I am working on data science as well as building out the infrastructure needed to do distributed deep learning.

 Recently, I have been using TensorFlow in order to better understand emotion in language.
 Specifically, I have been looking to see how deep learning can "filter out tweets that are not business critical".
 Work on this has involved everything from examining semi-supervised learning (Stanford's Snorkel research) to building an end to end pipeline to write out the results of different deep learning models into S3.
-This work has looked at bi-directional LSTMs as well as applications of BERT for transfer learning.
+This work has looked at LSTMs as well as applications of BERT for transfer learning.

 Additional details regarding my technical expertise can be found in this [tech stack questionairre](https://drive.google.com/drive/folders/1hSFLmMqY0tZqNv0MOyR28SdHCkdOCD1P?usp=sharing)